Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 cat /workspace/api-keys/current.key
 ```

-This key will be used by OpenCode and other local agents.
+This key will be used by OpenCode and future agents.

-The request header should look like:
+The request header will look like:

 ```text
 Authorization: Bearer <your-api-key>
 ```

+Treat this key like a password.

-Anyone with the tunnel URL and this API key can use the model server, so the key should be treated like a password.
+Anyone with both the tunnel URL and this key can use the GPU endpoint.

 ---

-## 6. Configure Caddy as the Protected API Gateway

-Install Caddy if needed:
+## 5.2 Install Caddy

 ```bash
 apt install -y debian-keyring debian-archive-keyring apt-transport-https curl gpg